| Open letter

 crisis should address comprehensively its root causes, and not by

+selling out our remaining resources to foreign investors.
 Mr. Secretary, we urge you instead to address the past and present

 destruction caused by corporate mining operations, ensure the recognition